njappboy/deploy-eosio-contracts-v1.7.0/features/ONLY_BILL_FIRST_AUTHORIZER.md

 }
 ```

-Notice that signature generated in `signatures`: `SIG_K1_Jx4oc4Dt4tTRKJfx25wQPRnLnpU24kHAhaEQHoQkRt2RMyxP2Dycnm7xcuPCHmkoGSDDNKjFGcNQ4pNgi71pnx`, this is the signature generated using PAYER's private key.
+Note that signature generated in `signatures`: `SIG_K1_Jx4oc4Dt4tTRKJfx25wQPRnLnpU24kHAhaEQHoQkRt2RMyxP2Dycnm7xcuPCHmkoGSDDNKjFGcNQ4pNgi71pnx`, this is the signature generated using PAYER's private key.

 You can generate the USER's signaure using the same approach.

-Put these two signatures back to `trans.json`, you will get a `trans.json` with two valid signatures, something like this:
+Put these two signatures back to `trans.json`, you will get a new `trans.json` with two valid signatures, similar to this:

 ```
 {